 In addition to her individual studio practice, Goto has worked on several interdisciplinary projects with choreographer Joanna Kotze.
 Most recently, she contributed to FIND YOURSELF HERE, a work by Kotze that explores the intersection between dance and visual art.
 FIND YOURSELF HERE premiered at the American Dance Institute (ADI) in April 2015 and had its New York premier at the Baryshnikov Arts Center in September 2015.

 Goto grew up in Boston, MA and Yokosuka, Japan and now lives in Brooklyn, NY.
-She is an Assistant Professor at Moore College of Art & Design in Philadelphia, PA, where she teaches in the Foundation, Fine Arts and Graduate Studies Departments.
+She is currently an artist-in-residence at Triangle Arts Association and an Assistant Professor at Moore College of Art & Design in Philadelphia, PA, where she teaches in the Foundation, Fine Arts and Graduate Studies Departments.